Break Point Detection for Functional Covariance: Introduction

-The major contribution of this article is developing a fully functional procedure to detect the change-point in functional covariance.
-We consider a general situation where functions can be weakly correlated (see H\"ormann et al.~(2010)), and the proposed procedure also naturally works for independent functions.
-Dimension reduction techniques, such as functional principal component analysis, are very popular in functional data analysis.
-However, they will automatically lead to a loss of information.
-This loss of information may not be crucial for functional reconstruction but could be critical for change-point detection.
-Indeed, when the leading principal components are orthogonal to the discrepancy function (here, the difference of functional covariance), it is always better to employ fully functional procedure without dimension reduction regardless of the sample size, because the leading principal components cannot explain the discrepancy at all.
-Here, we also establish the asymptotic behavior of the estimated change-point.
+The major contribution of this article is developing a procedure to detect the change point in covariance function.
+We consider a general situation where functions are weakly dependent.
+Dimension reduction techniques, such as functional principal component analysis (fPCA), are very popular in functional data analysis.
+These techniques are able to extract the most important features, but may lead to loss of information.
+Indeed, this loss of information may not be crucial for functional reconstruction but could be critical for change point detection, especially when the leading principal components are orthogonal to the discrepancy.
+Note that even though the test procedure without dimension reduction avoids the loss of information, the null distribution still depends on {infinitely many} unknown parameters.
+Denoting $D_\rho$ to be the number of parameters included, Aue et al.~(2018) proposed to select $D_\rho$ to be the number of basis elements over which the initial discretely observed functional data are smoothed, but did not provide clear theoretical insights on this selection.
+Here, we provide some theoretical insights on the influence of the number of unknown parameters.
+These have not been previously discussed in the literature.

+{The contribution of the work is summarized as follows: \begin{itemize} \item We study the CUSUM statistics for the change point detection problem of functional covariance of weakly dependent functional data, and establish complete estimation, detection and testing procedure, and the corresponding theoretical results. \item The classical null distribution involves {infinitely many} unknown parameters, and is approximated by a truncated version.
+We study the convergence rate of the estimated truncated null distribution. \item The work is motivated by the problem of detecting changes in brain signals.
+The brain signals at hand are LFPs which have zero mean and thus these signals are fluctuations around zero.
+The method provides complimentary information for structural break in brain signals. \end{itemize}}

 The rest of the article is organized as follows.
-In Section~\ref{s2}, we present some preliminaries of functional data, especially the spectral decomposition of two-way functions.
-In Section 3, we develop the change-point model for functional covariance, along with the estimating, detection and testing procedure.
-We also derive the asymptotic properties of the proposed change-point estimator.
-In Section~\ref{s4}, we display some simulation results.
-Section~\ref{s5} shows the real data analysis on local field potentials, and Section~\ref{s6} makes the conclusion.
-Proof of the theorems in the article can be found in the supplement material.
+In Section~\ref{s2}, we present some preliminaries of functional data.
+In Section \ref{s3}, we develop the change point model for covariance function, along with the procedure for estimation, detection and testing.
+We also derive the asymptotic properties of the proposed change point estimator.
+In Section~\ref{s4}, we report some simulation results.
+In Section~\ref{s5}, we analyze LFPs, and conclude in Section~\ref{s6}.
+Proofs of the theorems are in the supplement material.